Suushmaaa/QuitQ/README.md

 ## 🛠️ Future Enhancements
 - Implement real-time order tracking.
 - Integrate AI-based product recommendations.
-- Enhance UI with a frontend (React/Angular).
+- Enhance UI with a frontend (React).

 ## 📌 Contributing
 Contributions are welcome!
 Feel free to fork the repo and submit pull requests.